Assumptions about culture make social workers skid

 Some people might reckon it a bit silly to refer to Mr Trump.
 For everybody can see the tendencies among westerners, right?
 Yes, sure, we can determine and measure these tendencies.
 Let us therefore assume that 82.5% of western populations support the ideal of gender equality.
 Yet, even this elevated figure does not make this tendency a fact in all western individuals and families.

 Therefore, statements about ‘western’ culture therefore have no value on individual level at all, even if we knew what culture means.
-Professionals know this, and for that reason they carry out thorough research when they make risk assessments in western families, despite the general tendencies in western culture.
+Professionals know this, and for that reason they carry out thorough research on Western (Dutch) families and individuals, not their culture.

-But perhaps, then, those other, rather negative statements about Kurds and the Islam are correct?
-As a professional I surely can for convenience’s sake assume that the Kurdish Mrs X in my case load has nothing to say?
+But perhaps, then, those other, rather negative statements about Turkish women and the Islam are correct?
+A professional surely can for convenience’s sake assume that the Turkish Mrs X has nothing to say, and that in the Islamic Y family women are despised?

 A professional needs to assess individuals